hpcuantwerpen/Lmod-UAntwerpen/README.md

 -------

-A (trivial) patch is applied to change the behaviour of 'module spider', to adhere to a policy specific to HPC-UAntwerpen.
+A (trivial) patch is applied to change the behaviour of 'module spider', to adhere to a policy specific to CalcUA (HPC-UAntwerpen).

 One or more hidden 'cluster' modules may be available for testing purposes.